xpharry/dqn-adaptive-cruise/README.md

 * Found "deb_mkz_gazebo" package both useful in Indigo and Kinetics.

+**3/31/2018**

+* Added in Cartpole as a simpler example to use dqn.
+* Enabled online visualization and auto save of reward history.

 ## Resources

 1. Dr. Kostas Alexis, [Introduction to Aerial Robotics](http://www.kostasalexis.com/introduction-to-aerial-robotics.html)